JFrog CLI Control Manager

 • Automation: you can export benchmark results as JSON or CSV.
 Comparison output supports --unified and --no-color for reliable, deterministic diffs in CI.

-Note The JFrog CLI Control Manager (JFCM) addresses the challenges of managing multiple JFrog CLI (jf) versions across projects and environments.
+The JFrog CLI Control Manager (JFCM) addresses the challenges of managing multiple JFrog CLI (jf) versions across projects and environments.
 It streamlines management, automatic installation, version switching, and analytics, drawing inspiration from nvm, sdkman, and volta.

-CI/CD Tips (Quick)
+CI/CD Quick Tips

 Always Latest